 Configure > Post-build Actions and click

-Add post-build action and
+Add post-build action and select

 By default, email will be sent for every build failure or for every successful build after a failed one.
 Unchecking